deartc/Verizon-Churn-rate-with-Google-Cloud/README.md

-# VerizonGoogle
+Verizon Google

 Background and Objectives:

-VerizonGoogle, VerizonAWS and VerizonAzure are three projects that are using the same Verizon data.
+VerizonGoogle, VerizonAWS, and VerizonAzure are three projects that are using the same Verizon data.
-Each will be done with the same data but differ on the following:
+Each will be done with the same data but use the ML in each specific cloud.

 ADVANCED ANALYSIS:
 Google Machine Learning/ML

 Verizon is an Internet, phone, and TV provider that has one of the best retention rates of customers (churn) in the world.
 This public source data set has recorded information about customers at the time of their contract renewal.
-This project analyzes data from the marketing analytics team to examine what might lead to a customer deciding not to renew their service.
-This Verizon project has several objectives: The first objective is focusing first on customers that use Verizon for their Internet service and what makes these customers more likely to not renew their service.
-The second objective is to identify the patterns that are found in their renewal service.
-The next objective is to make a recommenda1.
-Use more concise language to make the text easier to understand and follow.
-For example, instead of saying "This project analyzes data from the marketing analytics team to examine what might lead to a customer deciding not to renew their service," say "The project examines factors that influence customer churn rates."

-2. Provide more context around the objectives of the project to help readers understand the significance of the research.
-For example, explain why it's important for Verizon to reduce customer churn rates and how this project fits into the company's overall strategy.

-3. Include more specific details about the data analysis process, such as how the data was collected, how it was cleaned, and what statistical methods were used.
-This will help readers understand the rigor of the research and have more confidence in the findings on a marketing campaign around the patterns found.

-To run the project do the following: Clone github.com/deartc/VerizonAzure.
-To run the Colab portion which lists the data of my project, go to VerizonAzureProject.ipynb and use the Colab link to open up in Colab.
-Once open use runtime tab then the option "run all" to update data.
-Answer yes when prompted by this warning: "This notebook was not authored by Google."
-If you wish to alter or use file follow the instructions listed.
-"Please make a copy of this notebook before using it.
-Go to Files > Save a Copy in Drive" I used the following imported libraries: pandas, matplotlib,sns, re datetime, datasets, and data_table in the project.
+The project examines factors that influence customer churn rates.

 The visuals in Tableau can be accessed by clicking on link.